stashed/postgres/docs/kubedb/index.md

   <figcaption align="center">Fig: Backup data in GCS Bucket</figcaption>
 </figure>

-> Note: Stash keeps all the backed up data encrypted.
+> Note: Stash keeps all the backed-up data encrypted.
 So, data in the backend will not make any sense until they are decrypted.

 ## Restore PostgreSQL